 Peter also mentioned that the singer was also the singer for Tool, a band, I hadn’t taken any notice of until then, but quickly became a fan.
 Their albums Lateralus, 10.000 Days, Aenima and Undertow were steady companions after then on my stereos at home or in the car all through the years until today.

 Peter was suffering from prostate cancer already in 2008 and died in 20162.

 In 2018, exactly 10 years after I first heard Tool, their first European tour in a decade or so was announced with one date in Germany – Berlin in June.

-With a lot of luck on my side I got tickets for Stephan, Kim, Jenny and me.
+With a lot of luck on my side I got tickets for tomate, Kim, Jenny and me.
 Also Tool issued a new album, Fear Inoculum.

 But then 2019 was filled with so many exceptional concerts and bands, so many new songs and albums that I couldn’t possibly keep track on each individual one to the extend they may or may not deserve.

 One of those was clearly Fear Inoculum – I listened to it quite often, but never had the time to really INDULGE on the songs.
 That’s why one of the songs did not get my critical acclaim as much as it deserved it.

 In 2020 I corrected that and thanks to the gorgeous video of Danny Carey’s live drumming, Pneuma was surely the song I listened to most in 2020.

 Just today I had it on my speakers with the reaction videos to the aforementioned video about 20 times.